szabogabor91/gimlet-website/src/docs/manage-your-staging-application-configuration.md

 # Manage your staging application configuration

-In this guide you will configure your staging application deployment in a declarative file, called the Gimlet manifest.
+In this guide, you will configure your staging application deployment in a declarative file, called the Gimlet manifest.

 #### Prerequisites